bmgmelo/EIS-smart-tool/README.md

 The application software provides the ability to study the dielectric relaxations according to different models.
 Some of the most relevant features are:

-▪ Fitting the impedance data (real and imaginary parts of impedance) to a user-defined equivalent circuit model;
+▪ Fitting the impedance data (real and imaginary parts of impedance) to some predefined equivalent circuit models, or a user-defined circuit (for the latter option the program uses the Zfit tool available in [1];

 ▪ Evaluating the fit residuals, export (as text or image) the complex impedance fit and the fitted parameters;